Skill of Delegating for New Managers: 8-Step Guide

 6. Offer Support

-7. Ramp It up
+7. Ramp It Up

 8. Reinforce and Encourage

-The Goal for the Employees
+The Goal for Employees

 The Goal for the New Manager